Frequently Asked Questions

 Moroccan souvenirs – how do I shop and what can I buy?

 How to shop

 Many tourists are nervous about shopping in Moroccan shops and markets (souks), where it is unusual to see fixed prices displayed and where bargaining for items worth 100 dirhams or more is the norm.
 If in doubt about how to bargain, ask your driver, but remember that saving 50 dirhams means very little to a tourist, but can make a big difference for the Moroccan seller.
 For more information, head to our Morocco Insider blog.

 As with any tourist location, you have to be wary of fakes.
 For instance, imitation Amazigh (Berber) jewellery may be made of plastic, whereas true artisanal Amazigh jewellery is highly decorative, symbolic, beautiful, and often inlaid with semi-precious stones.
 If in doubt, ask your driver where you can buy the genuine article.
-We can also advise you where to buy authentic souvenirs and Moroccan products.
+We can also advise you where to buy authentic souvenirs and Moroccan products, if you request this.

-SUGGESTION: Once in a particular town or city, you may be able to hire a local guide through your driver or hotel, but be sure to ask for someone honest.
-Because of the culture, all guides are likely to receive some sort of commission in relation to any purchases you make whilst with them, but if you have an honest guide, they will not only take you to the shops which give them the most commission.
+SUGGESTION: Once in a particular town or city, you may be able to hire a local guide through your driver or hotel, but be sure to ask (with a friendly smile!) for someone honest.
+Because of the culture, all certified guides are likely to receive some sort of commission in relation to any purchases you make whilst with them, but if you have an honest guide, they will not only take you to the shops which give them the most commission.

 What to buy